How to set and use data collectors

 - Right-click on this highlighted piece of code and, from the drop-down menu, select Copy -> Copy Selector.

 - Now go, back to your data collector settings and paste the selector in the input field.

-- The next bit of information we need to provide is how we want to store the information extracted from the page.
+- The next bit of data we need to provide is how we want to store the information extracted from the page.
 We can select an event, a user attribute, or both.
-In this example, we will select both.
+In this example, we will choose both.